Job Posting: Director, Web Integrity Project

 WIP has worked extensively to report on removals of public information from health and healthcare websites, with early work on immigration-related websites and plans to expand into other topic-matter areas.

-The Web Integrity Project is excited to begin its search for a new Director, who will report directly to Sunlight’s Executive Director and will transition into the role after training in WIP’s core technical and investigative functions over a period of time working closely with WIP’s founders and team of directors.
+The Web Integrity Project’s new Director will report directly to Sunlight’s Executive Director and will transition into the role after training in WIP’s core technical and investigative functions over a period of time working closely with WIP’s founders and team of directors.

 Location: Washington D.C.